Montana First-Time Home Buyer: 2025 Programs and Grants

 What are today’s mortgage rates in Montana?

-You can check current mortgage interest rates in Montana here.
+You can check current mortgage interest rates here.
 Experiment with a mortgage calculator to see how down payment, interest rates, homeowners insurance, and property taxes will all affect your monthly mortgage payment.

 When you’re ready to start the home buying process, make sure you get personalized rate quotes from at least three mortgage lenders.
 Don’t just look at advertised rates online; actually apply for preapproval and compare the interest rates and fees you’re offered.
 Because that’s the only way to know you’re getting the best deal possible on your new home loan.